 Learns to provide clear expectations and mentors legal support staff to meet expected levels of productivity and accuracy.

-Supports OGC's commitment to diversity efforts - participates in OGC's Diversity Committee events, and complies with University efforts such as diversity awareness training.
+Supports OGC's commitment to diversity efforts - participates in events and complies with University efforts such as diversity awareness training.

 Basic understanding of legal issues in a University counsel setting.

 Demonstrated interpersonal communication skills, including strong ability to actively listen to understand and differentiate critical aspects of issue, prior to offering counsel.
 Aptitude for communicating persuasively verbally and in writing.
 Demonstrated written communication skills and ability to create and deliver effective materials and/or presentations appropriate to a particular audience.

 With mentoring in this Fellowship, the capacity to develop into the kind of exceptional counselor and lawyer that Chris Patti exemplified.

 Ability to acquire skills to draft accurate and complete legal documents, such as pleadings, legal responses, affidavits, position statements and briefs.